Middle Footscray railway station

-Middle Footscray railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
+Middle Footscray station is a railway station operated by Metro Trains Melbourne on the Sunbury line, part of the Melbourne rail network.
 It serves the western suburb of Footscray, in Melbourne, Victoria, Australia.
 Middle Footscray station is a ground-level unstaffed station, featuring an island platform.
 It opened on 10 December 1906, with the current station provided in 1927.

 Two dual gauge goods tracks run north of the station, linking the Port of Melbourne and other freight terminals to the rest of the state.
 Since 1962, those tracks have formed part of the Melbourne – Sydney standard gauge line and, since 1995, have also formed part of the Melbourne – Adelaide standard gauge line.
 Two Regional Rail Link tracks run south of the station.

 History

+Footscray Country

+The first station to be located near to where Middle Footscray is currently located was Footscray Main Line.
+The station though officially named Footscray (Country) was known locally as Middle Footscray, This station opened on 1 March 1859.

+On 30 June 1887, the station was renamed from Footscray Main Line to Footscray North and again in 1889 to Middle Footscray.

+This station existed from the opening of the Melbourne - Bendigo railway in 1859 until 1900 when the station and Footscray (Suburban) were merged into the current Footscray station.